compsci201/compsci201.github.io/autocomplete/2-term-java.md

 assignment: "autocomplete"
 ---

 The Term class serves two purposes.
 The more trivial is to allow us to encapsulate a term-weight pair.
-More importantly, it allows us to use Comparable and Comparator to sort terms in a variety of ways, which we will implement within this class.
-We will be sorting Terms extensively in our Autocompletor implementations, so you'll need to complete this class first.
+More importantly, it allows us to use Comparable and Comparator to sort terms in a variety of ways, which will make Autocompletor implementations much simpler.
+It is very difficult to write our Autocompletor implementations without having Term written, so you should complete this class first.

 Within this class, you should:
 <li> Implement the constructor </li>